cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2022-07-02-My-Competitive-Programming-Journey.md

 ## ECOO 2021

 Three months later, the ECOO Programming Contest took place.
-ECOO was traditionally a team contest where you collaborate with a few other programmers to solve problems, but since COVID forced everything to become online, it was instead an individual contest in 2021.
+ECOO was traditionally a team contest where you collaborate with a few other programmers to solve problems.
+However, COVID forced everything (in 2021) to be online, so it was held as an individual contest instead.

 Placing 12th in the province is undoubtedly my most perplexing achievement, considering that I can easily name 20 Toronto kids (or, at least, their DMOJ handles) who would destroy me in their sleep under normal circumstances.
 I must suspect that there were some technical difficulties with the judge that impeded others' progress.